hotwired/stimulus/handbook/02_hello_stimulus.md

 > * `hello` is the controller identifier
 > * `name` is the target name

-If we add `name` to our controller's list of targets, Stimulus will automatically set up a `this.nameTarget` property that returns the first matching target element.
-We can then read its `value` and use it to build our greeting string.
+When we add `name` to our controller's list of target definitions, Stimulus automatically creates a `this.nameTarget` property which returns the first matching target element.
+We can use this property to read the element's `value` and build our greeting string.

 Let's try it out.
 Open `hello_controller.js` and update it like so: